The U.S. is destroying $9.7 million in contraceptives. Is there another option?

 Ultimately, MSF says, the best path forward would be for the contraceptives to get to ministries of health in the countries that need them as soon as possible.

 Meanwhile, in the U.S., two Democrats — Sens.
-Shaheen and Brian Schatz, D-HI. — have introduced legislation that would prevent foreign assistance commodities like food and medical devices from being destroyed or wasted.
+Shaheen and Brian Schatz, D-Hawaii — have introduced legislation that would prevent foreign assistance commodities like food and medical devices from being destroyed or wasted.

 Copyright 2025 NPR